meilisearch/documentation/guides/advanced_guides/search_parameters.md

 The query parameter is the **only mandatory** parameter.

-It is the string the search engine uses to find relevant documents.
+It is the string used by the search engine to find relevant documents.

 ::: tip
-Although the API will send back documents even with only one letter, the more precise the search query is, the faster the API responds.
+Although the API will send back documents even if the query is only one character long, the more precise the search query is, the faster the API responds.
 :::

 ## Offset